jundalisay/superb/content/en/research/mohammad/quran/sura-028a.md

 24. So he drew water for them, and then withdrew to the shade, and said, “My Lord, I am in dire need of whatever good you might send down to me.”

 25. Then, one of the two women approached him, walking bashfully.
 She said, “My father is calling you, to reward you for drawing water for us.”
 And when he came to him, and told him the story, he said, “Do not fear, you have escaped from the wrongdoing people.”

 26. One of the two women said, “Father, hire him; the best employee for you is the strong and trustworthy.”

 27. He said, “I want to marry you to one of these two daughters of mine, provided you work for me for eight years.
 But if you complete ten, that is up to you.
 I do not intend to impose any hardship on you.
 You will find me, Allah willing, one of the righteous.”

 28. He said, “Let this be an agreement between you and me.
-Whichever of the two terms I fulfill, there shall be no reprisal against me; "
+Whichever of the 2 terms I fulfill, there shall be no reprisal against me; "

 29. When Moses had completed the term, and departed with his family, he noticed a fire by the side of the Mount.
-He said to his family,
-“Stay here, I have glimpsed a fire.
+He said to his family, “Stay here, I have glimpsed a fire.
 Perhaps I can bring you some information from there, or an ember from the fire, that you may warm yourselves.”

-30. When he reached it, he was called from the right side of the valley, at the Blessed Spot, from the bush: “O Moses, it is I, Allah, the
-Lord of the Worlds.
+30. When he reached it, he was called from the right side of the valley, at the Blessed Spot, from the bush: “O Moses, it is I, Allah, the Lord of the Worlds.

 31. Throw down your staff.”
 And when he saw it wiggling, as if it were possessed, he turned his back to flee, and did not look back.
 “O Moses, come forward, and do not fear, you are perfectly safe.

 32. Put your hand inside your pocket, and it will come out white, without blemish.
 And press your arm to your side, against fear.

-These are two proofs from your Lord, to
-Pharaoh and his dignitaries.
+These are two proofs from your Lord, to Pharaoh and his dignitaries.
 They are truly sinful people.”

 33. He said, “My Lord, I have killed one of them, and I fear they will kill me.

-34. And my brother Aaron, he is more elo- quent than me, so send him with me, to help me, and to confirm my words, for I fear they will reject me.”
+34. And my brother Aaron, he is more eloquent than me, so send him with me, to help me, and to confirm my words, for I fear they will reject me.”

 35. He said, “We will strengthen your arm with your brother, and We will give you authority, so they will not touch you.
 By virtue of Our signs, you and those who follow you will be the triumphant.”

 36. But when Moses came to them with Our signs, clear and manifest, they said, “This is nothing but fabricated magic, and We never heard of this from our ancestors of old.”

 37. Moses said, “My Lord is well aware of him who brings guidance from Him, and him who will have the sequel of the abode.
 The wrongdoers will not succeed.”

 38. Pharaoh said, “O nobles, I know of no god for you other than me.
 So fire-up the bricks for me O Hamaan, and build me a tower, that I may ascend to the God of Moses, though I